fleetdm/fleet/docs/Using-Fleet/CIS-Benchmarks.md

 Fleet only implements automated audit checks.
 Manual checks require administrators to implement other processes to conduct the check.

 ### MDM required
-Some of the policies created by Fleet use the [managed_policies](www.fleetdm.com/tables/managed_policies).
+Some of the policies created by Fleet use the [managed_policies](www.fleetdm.com/tables/managed_policies) table.
 This checks whether an MDM solution has turned on the setting to enforce the policy.
 Using MDM is the recommended way to manage and enforce CIS benchmarks.
 To learn how to set up MDM in Fleet, visit [here](/docs/using-fleet/mdm-setup).

 ## Levels 1 and 2